 Day Trading Indicators – A word of caution

-You get three indicators.
+Above, we discussed three fundamental indicators.
 Now it’s time for three warnings against them.

-- Indicators are not perfect, understand when and how to use them.
+- Indicators are not perfect; spend time practicing with them to understand when and how to use them.

-- Don’t neglect price action when trading with indicators.
-Consider using price action patterns to improve your analysis.
-(Like this simple failure pattern, or the Hikkake pattern.)
+- Do not neglect price action when trading with indicators.
+Instead, consider using price action patterns to improve your analysis.
+(Like this simple failure pattern or the Hikkake pattern.)

 - Do not overwhelm yourself with indicators.
-Consider the value of every single indicator you add to your chart.
+Instead, consider the value of every single indicator you add to your chart.
 Does it add value?
 Remember to trade simply.

-Even with powerful indicators, the most successful traders never forget to analyse price itself.
-Learn the essentials from our price action trading guide.
+Even with effective indicators, the most consistent traders never forget to analyze price action itself.
+Learn the essentials from our vast price action trading resources.